OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 > - Trying to drop a Media Node which is currently hosting an OpenVidu Session will fail by default.
 You can manage the drop policy when calling [DELETE /pro/media-nodes](openvidu-pro/reference-docs/REST-API-pro/#delete-promedia-nodesltmedia_node_idgt){:target="_blank"} through parameter `deletion-strategy`.<br><br>
 > - Launching/Dropping Media Nodes in on premises deployments will not automatically start/terminate your physical machines:
 >     - To launch a new Media Node you are required to have the Media Node already running (follow steps in [Media Nodes section](#3-media-nodes) to install and run one).
 Then you must provide the Media Node's URI when calling [POST /pro/media-nodes](openvidu-pro/reference-docs/REST-API-pro#post-promedia-nodes){:target="_blank"} using **`uri`** query parameter.
 >     - To drop an existing Media Node you will have to terminate the physical machine yourself after successfully calling [DELETE /pro/media-nodes](openvidu-pro/reference-docs/REST-API-pro/#delete-promedia-nodesltmedia_node_idgt){:target="_blank"}, if that's what you want.
-You can listen to [mediaNodeStatusChanged](openvidu-pro/reference-docs/openvidu-server-pro-cdr/#medianodestatuschanged){:target="_blank"} event through OpenVidu Webhook to know when you can safely terminate your instances (listen to `terminated` status).
+Usually you will want to wait until the last of the sessions hosted in this Media Node is closed before you remove it.
+Then. you can listen to [mediaNodeStatusChanged](openvidu-pro/reference-docs/openvidu-server-pro-cdr/#medianodestatuschanged){:target="_blank"} event through OpenVidu Webhook to know when you can safely terminate your instances (listen to `terminated` status).

 <br>